Trials: Divine Healing — What, Why, How?

 But, having seen that illness is a trial like other trials and that divine healing is the answer to a person’s prayer for relief, other questions remain.
 Does God promise to answer yes to our prayer for healing every time we are sick?
 Does he promise to do so immediately, or just eventually?
 Or is there a promise at all?
 In other words, is healing an absolute promise, or merely an optional blessing God sometimes provides?
 You need to know the encouraging answer!

 Some commonly cited verses about healing, at first glance, can give the impression that healing is an absolute promise of God.
 For example, James 5:14-15 directs a sick person to call for the elders of the church and to be anointed, with the promise that “the prayer of faith will save the sick, and the Lord will raise him up.”
 Such a statement sounds like a promise!
 After all, it says, “the Lord will raise him up.”

-But experience proves that not every Christian is divinely healed of every disease every time.
-And this is true even though the person has been anointed, baptized and had all sins forgiven (as Psalm 103 says).
+But biblical examples and contemporary experience prove that not every Christian is divinely healed of every disease every time.
+This is true even though the person has been anointed, baptized and had all sins forgiven (as Psalm 103 says).

 The nature of God’s promise

 |Healing is both a promise and a wonderful blessing God bestows in his good judgment!|

 Is healing a promise of God, or merely a blessing God gives only sometimes, based on his own choice?
 The surprising answer is tremendously reassuring!
 It is this: Healing is both a promise and a wonderful blessing God bestows in his good judgment!